liamegan/fxhash-helpers/README.md

 <a name="FXRandomBool"></a>

 ## FXRandomBool
-Returns a random boolean given a weight.
+Returns a random boolean given a weight (optional).
 ```
 FXRandomBool(.2); // false
 ```